Brad Pitt Finally Got To See His Kids On Christmas And Angelina Jolie Is Reportedly ‘Furious’

 Another source has since debunked these claims by saying, “All of these allegations are off base.”
 The insider added that the therapist is not considering quitting just because of the leaked information.

-Speaking of the leak, Harpers Bazaar is reporting that Pitt just slammed Jolie for releasing the information in a new appeal.
-The actor just filed another motion to seal the sensitive docs and openly criticized Jolie for ignoring the well-being of the kids.
+Speaking of the leak, Harpers Bazaar is reporting that Pitt recently slammed Jolie for releasing the information in a new appeal.
+The actor filed another motion to seal the sensitive docs and openly criticized Jolie for ignoring the well-being of the kids.

-“[Jolie] appears to be determined to ignore even agreed upon standards relating to the children’s best interest,” the court filed explained. “[Jolie] apparently has no self-regulating mechanism to preclude sensitive information from being placed in the public record.”
+“[Jolie] appears to be determined to ignore even agreed upon standards relating to the children’s best interest,” the court document explained. “[Jolie] apparently has no self-regulating mechanism to preclude sensitive information from being placed in the public record.”

 Pitt also accused Jolie of “continuing to place her own interests above those of the minor children and to disregard their privacy rights when she believes it may benefit her.”